The DRHA Housing Choice Voucher Program (formerly Section 8) provides rental assistance to low-income families in the private rental market.

 If you a landlord in the Danville area and are interested in participating in the DRHA’s Housing Choice Voucher Program, here are a few benefits for landlords to consider:

 - Good Clients: DRHA conducts criminal history background checks on all potential Housing Choice Voucher clients.
-Landlords are able to develop their own selection criteria, as well.
-A
+Landlords can develop their own selection criteria.

 - Low Vacancy Rates: Because clients are looking for quality affordable housing, a Housing Choice landlord may not frequently have a vacant property.

 The DRHA Housing Choice Voucher Program provides assistance for low income families in the private rental market through the Housing Assistance Payments Program.

 Rental voucher holders select a unit from the private rental market.
 Rental assistance makes market rate housing affordable.
 Program participants normally pay no more than 30% of monthly adjusted income towards rent and utilities.
 The Housing Assistance payment subsidizes the balance of the rent to the property owner.
 The Program is funded by the U.S. Department of Housing and Urban Development (HUD) and is administered by the Danville Redevelopment and Housing Authority (DRHA).

 Landlord must screen the prospective tenant carefully to insure you are making a good selection.
 When one of our families contacts you, we can only certify to you their income eligibility for the program.
 We cannot provide a reference as to their expected behavior as tenants.